SeanKilleen/seankilleen.github.io/_drafts/sharing-my-reading-list-in-real-time-with-azure-functions.md

 * For the project location, click `Browse...` and select the `src` folder as the location.
 * A dialog pops up asking about the language.
 For this tutorial, we're using C#.
 * Next, we'll choose a runtime.
 We're going with `v2 (.NET Standard)` for this tutorial.
 * Next, we'll choose to add this project to our workspace.
+We see the data structure below

+We can see at this point that the project is named `src`, which probably isn't what we're looking for.

+* Right-click the `src.csproj` filename and rename it to  `FeedlyOpmlExport.Functions.csproj`.

 ## Setting up a function to refresh the auth key